hrushikeshrv/guimath/docs/contributing.md

 Next, create a new issue or claim an existing issue on the repository's [issues page](https://github.com/hrushikeshrv/guimath/issues).

 ## Creating A Development Environment
 Before you start working on your patch, it is convenient to create an environment that will allow you to quickly test your changes.
-For this purpose, you can create a simple webpage that integrates the GuiMath editor and link the relevant files.
+For this purpose, you can create a simple webpage that integrates the GUIMath editor and link the relevant files.

 Create a new directory named `_test/` (since that name has already been included in the `.gitignore`), and inside create an `index.html` file with the following contents -